-One of the major changes in the Revised Corporation Code was the rules for incorporators.
+One of the major changes in the Revised Corporation Code of the Philippines was the rules for incorporators.

 Incorporators are the stockholders or members in the articles of incorporation initially forming and composing the corporation and who are signatories thereof.